NoseCone/leading-edge/README.md

-# Flare Timing in Feliz
+# Nose Cone in Feliz

 Before developing or building for deployment run:
 ```